jamesbiederbeck/yunTempMon/README.md

 The script's only real dependency is requests, but that might as well be a core library at this point.

-I'll probably regret this later, but feel free to email me if you have any questions.
+Feel free to email me if you have any questions.